KawalpreetDeol/bike-demographics-analysis/README.md

-# bike-demographics-analysis
+# Bike Sales Analysis
-Analysis on a Bike Demographic Dataset in Excel.
+Analysis on a Bike Sales Dataset in Excel.